What is private label and how it works for coffee roasting services

 During the 2000’s, large supermarket companies in developed countries systematically increased their pressure on their suppliers to reduce costs and squeeze their margins.

-The interesting aspect about this type of marketing was the retailer expected their contracted suppliers to fully fund the discounting programs through short-term discounts or rebates, yet the benefit primarily generated was for the retailers increased sales.
-In other words, the suppliers were forced to pay for the discounting to increase volume.
+An interesting fact about this type of marketing has been that the retailer (in this case the large supermarket) expected their contracted suppliers to fully fund the discounting programs through short-term discounts or rebates, yet the benefit primarily generated was for the retailers increased sales.
+In other words, the suppliers were forced to pay for the discounting to increase volume on other products that were not part of the discount campaign.

 There have been some brands playing hardball, e.g. Coca Cola Amatil, Arnotts, etc. taking a firm position in risking market share and sales volume over the short term.